Symptoms and Diagnosis

-Muscle weakness is a hallmark initial sign in ALS, occurring in approximately 60% of patients.
-Early symptoms vary with each individual, but usually include tripping, dropping things, abnormal fatigue of the arms and/or legs, slurred speech, muscle cramps and twitches and/or uncontrollable periods of laughing or crying.
+Progressive muscle weakness is a hallmark initial sign in ALS, occurring in approximately 60 percent of those diagnosed with the disease.
+Early symptoms vary with each individual but usually include tripping, dropping things, abnormal fatigue of the arms and/or legs, slurred speech, muscle cramps and twitches, and/or uncontrollable periods of laughing or crying.

 Since ALS attacks only motor neurons, the sense of sight, touch, hearing, taste and smell are not affected.
 For many people, muscles of the eyes and bladder are generally not affected.